hirosystems/clarinet/docs/feature-guides/test-contract-with-clarinet-sdk.md

 });
 ```

 To run the test, go back to your console and run the `npm test` command.
-It should display a report telling that tests succeeded.
+It should display a report telling you that tests succeeded.

 ```sh
 npm test
 ```

-There is a very important thing happening under the hood.
+There is a very important thing happening under the hood here.
 The `simnet` object is available globally in the tests, and is automatically initialized before each test.

-> You don't need to know much more about that, but if you want to know in details how it works, you can have a look at the `vitest.config.js` file at the root of you project.
+> You don't need to know much more about that, but if you want to know in detail how it works, you can have a look at the `vitest.config.js` file at the root of you project.

-We just implement two tests:
+Getting back to the tests, we just implemented two of them:

-- The first one checks that the `increment` function returns the new value and saves it to the `count` variable.
+- The first test checks that the `increment` function returns the new value and saves it to the `count` variable.
-- The second one checks that an `print_event` is emitted when the increment function is called.
+- The second test checks that an `print_event` is emitted when the increment function is called.

 > You can use `Cl.prettyPrint(value: ClarityValue)` to format any Clarity value into readable Clarity code.
-It can be useful to debug functions results or events values.
+It can be useful to debug function results or event values.

 Note that we are importing `describe`, `expect` and `it` from Vitest.